cube3power/atsd/api/meta/metric/examples/list-metrics-by-mininsertdate.md

-# List Metrics by minInsertDate
+# List Metrics by Min Insert Date

 List metrics with `lastInsertDate` equal or greater than 2016-05-18T22:13:40.000Z